yoavniran/smocker/README.md

 > start (config)

-Start a new instance of Smocker with the provided or default configuration. internally starts a new http server.
+Start a new instance of Smocker with the provided or default configuration.
+Internally starts a new http server.
-Pass in a configuration object to override the one or more of the defaults (See the configuration section below for details).
+Pass in a configuration object to override one or more of the defaults (See the [configuration](#config) section below for details).

+returns a Promise that's resolved with a function that's when called will stop the running HTTP server.

 > setDefaults (config)

-Changes the root defaults object across all instances.
+changes the root defaults object for all future instances.
 Use this method to update some or all of the defaults smocker uses when starting a new instance.

+returns a clone object of the current defaults.

+> restoreDefaults ()

+restores the defaults object used to its original state.

+returns a clone object of the restored defaults.

 <a id="config"/>
 ## Configuration